 Does supplementation help?

-It will not replace massage and exercise, but it can support:
+It won't replace massage and exercise, but it can support:

 This is a reversible and physiological process.